-One dominant feature of the area of Ierapetra, in front of the beautiful village and the minoan remains of Vassiliki is the Ha Gorge.
+One dominant feature of the area of Ierapetra, in front of the beautiful village and the minoan settlement of Vassiliki is the Gorge Ha.
 It is considered one of the wildest gorges in Crete, a rare morphological phenomenon of nature, probably caused by tectonic earthquake.

-It has about 33 rappels, the largest is 35 meters high.
+Ha has about 33 rappels, the largest is 35 meters high, therefore any attempt to cross it without technical equipment is impossible.
 At some points the walls come very close, just a few centimeters, which makes the gorge special.
 In the last third of the gorge, a waterfall of 215 meters height is poured, which increases the amount of water in the gorge.
 This is often the problem up to that point for canyoneers: the Ha is dry up to there, but from there it has large amounts of water.
-The waterfall is the largest in Crete and is located at the end of Mastoras sub-gorge.
+The waterfall is the highest in Greece and is located at the end of Mastoras sub-gorge.

 Near Ha, there are some ruins of old stone watermills, monuments of a bygone era.